-Earlier in the game, GLaDOS informs you that falling off the raised platforms will "result in an unsatisfactory mark on your record, followed by death."
+At the beginning of one chamber, GLaDOS helpfully informs you that falling off the raised platforms "will result in an unsatisfactory mark on your official testing record, followed by death."

-The ending theme song: "Aperture Science: we do what we must because we can.
-For the good of all of us except the ones who are dead. *beat* But there's no sense crying over every mistake..."
+"Aperture Science/We do what we must because we can/For the good of all of us/Except the ones who are dead."

-Later in the ending theme song: "I've experiments to run, there is research to be done on the people who are still alive."
+"I've experiments to run/There is research to be done/On the people who are/Still Alive."

-And again with "I'm not even angry/I'm being so sincere right now/Even though you broke my heart/and killed me/And tore me to pieces/And threw every piece into a fire..."
+"I'm not even angry/I'm being so sincere right now/Even though you broke my heart/and killed me/And tore me to pieces/And threw every piece into a fire."

 "First this guy decides he's gonna make a million, opens a fancy restaurant: Rats in a Cream Sauce, Rat Flambe, Rat Necrom with Bonemeal Gravy, Deep-Fried Rat, Lemon Rat and Wild Rice, Rat Ragu with Powdered Deer Penis!
 Of course, when the guards found out, they ran his sorry butt out of town, but they left the rats.
 Rats!"